 Bomb Threats

-The superintendent will establish procedures for action in the event that any threat is received toward the school by telephone, letter, orally, or by other means.
+The superintendent or designee will establish procedures for action in the event that any threat is received toward the school by telephone, letter, orally, or by other means.

 Emergency School Closure or Evacuation (Modified Shelter-in-Place)

-When weather conditions or other circumstances make it unsafe to operate schools the superintendent is directed to determine whether schools should be started late, closed for the day, or transportation will be provided only on emergency routes.
+When weather conditions or other circumstances make it unsafe to operate schools the superintendent or designee is directed to determine whether schools should be started late, closed for the day, or transportation will be provided only on emergency routes.
 Those decisions will be communicated through community media resources pursuant to a plan developed by the superintendent or designee.

-The superintendent will establish procedures for the emergency closure of a building or department.
+The superintendent or designee will establish procedures for the emergency closure of a building or department.

 All safety plans and drills shall include protocols for both internal and external communications, as well as procedures for drill documentation.
 Evacuation plans shall also include reunification plans.
 Schools shall document the dates and time of such drills.
 Each school will maintain the time and type of drill in the school office.
-Note: customize this paragraph as accurate for your district.